FAQ

 How do I participate in NYC x Freshman Year for Free?

-First, check your eligibility and then register for an account.
+First, register for an account.
 From there, enroll in the course or courses you wish to take.
-All materials are free and NYC high school teachers and counselors will serve as tutors and mentors.
-They are available to address your questions and concerns.
+All materials are free.
 After you complete all the coursework, including the videos, textbook, and practice questions, request a voucher and register to take your CLEP exam(s) at an authorized testing center.

 Back to top ^